Loading...

 Governing law and jurisdiction.
 Specify which country’s law governs and which courts have jurisdiction.
 Without this, the debtor’s lawyer’s first move is a jurisdictional objection that delays proceedings by months.

 Late payment provisions.
 Interest on overdue amounts, recovery of collection costs, and the right to suspend deliveries for non-payment.
-These provisions don't just generate revenue on late payments — they give the collection agency additional leverage when negotiating.

 Internal Follow-Up: The 30-60-90 Day Framework

+Day 1-30: Standard accounts receivable follow-up.
+Day 30-60: Credit manager makes direct contact with the debtor’s decision-maker.
 Day 60-90: Decision point.
-If two months of internal follow-up haven't produced payment, a third month won't either.
+If two months of internal follow-up haven’t produced payment, a third month won’t either.
 This is when you engage a professional debt collection service.
-Recovery probability at 60 days is still above 75%.
-Every month beyond this, it drops by 5-10%.

 When Internal Management Fails: The Collection Handoff

 The transition from internal debt management to external collection should be defined in advance — not improvised under pressure.
-Establish clear triggers: number of days overdue, number of broken payment promises, debtor going silent, evidence of financial distress.
+Establish clear triggers.
+When the trigger fires, the handoff should be immediate: complete documentation package delivered to the collection agency within 48 hours.

 UAE-Specific Debt Management Considerations

+Multi-currency complexity.
+Your receivables management needs to account for currency risk.
+Free zone variations.
+Your debt management system should flag the jurisdiction for each customer at the point of sale, not at the point of collection.
 Cheque culture legacy.
-Despite the shift toward digital payments, post-dated cheques remain common in UAE business.
+Post-dated cheques remain common in UAE business.
 A bounced cheque has criminal implications under UAE law — a powerful tool that your debt management framework should incorporate where applicable.

 Frequently Asked Questions